The Power Of Empathy

 In a bid to better understand and engage patients, pharma companies are becoming as compassionate as they are scientific.

 Emotional intelligence within the workplace is the source of countless self-help books and it is easy to see why.
-The importance of managing your emotions and being aware of others may seem axiomatic, but rules, regulations and hierarchical structures are not always conducive to keeping a clear head.
+The importance of managing your emotions may seem axiomatic, but rules, regulations and hierarchical structures are not always conducive to keeping a clear head.

 Of course, emotional intelligence is critical in any industry, but within pharma, the stakes are sobering: it could save a patient's life.